Ebola Outbreak in DRC and Uganda – Travel Restrictions Now in Place Across Five Countries

 • Unexplained bleeding or bruising in later stages of illness

-If you develop these symptoms within 21 days of returning from the DRC or Kampala, do not go directly to a clinic or emergency room.
+If you develop these symptoms within 21 days of returning from the DRC or Uganda, do not go directly to a clinic or emergency room.
 Call ahead so your provider can prepare isolation precautions and protect staff and other patients from potential exposure.

 How to protect yourself

 • Ebola does not spread through the air – it requires direct contact with the blood or body fluids of someone who is symptomatic.
-Standard precautions and awareness go a long way
+Standard precautions and awareness go a long way.

-• There is currently no approved vaccine or treatment for the Bundibugyo strain responsible for this outbreak
+• There is currently no approved vaccine or treatment for the Bundibugyo strain responsible for this outbreak.

 Questions or concerns?
 Contact us at TravelBug Health – we’re happy to talk through your travel plans and help you stay safe.